Jerry Dawson (footballer, born 1888): Playing career

 Dawson was born in Cliviger, Burnley, Lancashire and signed his first professional contract with Burnley in February 1907 after coming to their attention playing for Portsmouth Rovers.
-Before then he was working down the local mine.
+He was formerly employed by the nearby mine.

 Dawson is mostly remembered for one match, the 1914 FA Cup Final, even though he did not play in it.
 The day before the game, he told manager John Haworth that he didn't think he would make it to the end of the game.
 As there were no substitutes in those days, that would have left Burnley without a goalkeeper.
 Burnley went on to win the FA Cup and, as a sign of respect for his unselfishness, Dawson was given a winner's medal along with the rest of the team.

 In his time at Burnley, Dawson played well over 700 first team games as a keeper.

 Dawson also played twice for the England national football team, making his debut on 22 October 1921 in the 1–1 draw with Ireland.